lenskit/lkpy/docs/index.rst

 ----------------

-This material is based upon work supported by the National Science Foundation under Grant No. IIS 17-51278.
+This material is based upon work supported by the National Science Foundation under Grant Nos.
+17-51278 and 24-15042.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.